cznno/kotlin-web-site-cn/docs/topics/data-analysis/data-analysis-work-with-api.md

    ```

 This example demonstrates how to clean, reorganize, and enhance your dataset using Kotlin DataFrame's various functions.
-Each step is designed to refine the data, making it more suitable for [in-depth analysis](#analyze-data-in-kotlin-notebook).
+Each step is designed to refine the data, making it more suitable for [in-depth analysis](#在-kotlin-notebook-中分析数据).

-## Analyze data in Kotlin Notebook
+## 在 Kotlin Notebook 中分析数据

 After you've successfully [fetched](#fetch-data-from-an-api) and [cleaned and refined your data](#clean-and-refine-data)
 using functions from the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html), the next step